NuGet/docs.microsoft.com-nuget/docs/reference/nuspec.md

 > [!Important]
 > `summary` is being deprecated.
 Use `description` instead.

+A short description of the package for UI display.
+If omitted, a truncated version of `description` is used.

 #### releaseNotes
 *(1.5+)* A description of the changes made in this release of the package, often used in UI like the **Updates** tab of the Visual Studio Package Manager in place of the package description.